On non-primitive Weierstrass points: Secundive semigroups

 Our inductive argument requires reducing the study of one secundive semigroup to another, which must be smaller both in genus and in effective weight.
 This is accomplished with the following operation.

 \begin{defn} For two integers $s,k$, with $k \geq 2$, define

 For a set $S$ of integers and an integer $k \geq 2$, define \end{defn}

-In other words, $\slide_k$ fixes all multiples of $k$ in place, and replaces all non-multiples with the preceding non-multiple.
+In other words, $\slide_k$ fixes all multiples of $k$ in place, and replaces each non-multiple with the preceding non-multiple.
 In particular, this function is order-preserving when restricted to non-multiples of $k$; this is the feature which makes it interact well with the effective weight.

 \begin{defn} Let $S$ be a secundive numerical semigroup of genus $g$.
 Call an element $k \in S$ a \emph{good slider} if the following three conditions are met. \begin{enumerate}[(a)] \item $S' = \slide_k(S)$ is a secundive numerical semigroup of genus $g-1$. \item $\ew(S') = \ew(S) -1$. \item There exists an effective subsequence (Definition \ref{d_effsubseq}) $T$ for $S$ such that $\slide_k(T)$ is an effective subsequence for $S'$. \end{enumerate} \end{defn}